About your Comfort Zone...

 The dangers of comfort:

-Now it is crucial that we start to differentiate between comfort and complacency.
-Complacency happens, when you are in such a comfortable spot that you can half-ass everything, which in turn can lead to decreased performance.
+Now we must start to differentiate between comfort and complacency.
+Complacency happens, when you are in such a comfortable spot that you can half-ass everything, which can lead to decreased performance.
 Also, complacency is much more challenging to deal with from a psychological standpoint.
 If something is too uncomfortable for you, stopping is easy.
 But the opposite is not the case, as anybody who ever had to leave a warm bed on a cold morning can tell you.
 Or anybody who tried to stop themselves in vain from binging shows on Netflix.
-Or anybody who has ever tried to get out a social engagement with some hasty excuses, simply to sit at home and do nothing.
+Or anybody who has ever tried to get out a social engagement with some hasty excuses, to sit at home and do nothing.
 Or anybody who reopens his social media app of choice just seconds after closing it.

 And it gets worse.
 Upon experiencing great upsets, it is a human reflex to search out our complacent zone.
 That place we feel safest at.
 That place we keep getting our dopamine with the least amount of effort.
 And that behaviour turns bad to worse.
 Because every time we respond in that manner to an incident, we further condition our brain towards the success of that flight-response.
 The outer edges of what we call comfort zone start to erode, resulting in the same response occurring much quicker.
 And now we are caught in a negative feedback-loop all over again.